jcaillon/valet/docs/content/_index.md

     link="showcase"
     icon="book-open"
     title="Clear and standardized help"
-    subtitle="Declare properties for your commands which are used to automatically display a user friendly documentation." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
+    subtitle="Declare properties for your commands with YAML which are used to automatically display a user friendly documentation." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
     style="background: radial-gradient(ellipse at 50% 80%,rgba(142,53,74,0.15),hsla(0,0%,100%,0));"
   >}}